VolkanSah/MiniGreX/themes/README.md

 # Themes folder
-- nothing to say yet
+- use theme loader for theme init